 For something not requiring advance reservations, there are casual choices as well:

-This little restaurant managed to outlive many of the the other restaurants with a similar, but apparently different enough, name.
+This little restaurant managed to outlive many of the other restaurants with a similar, but apparently different enough, name.
 Sharon wanted to visit because the t-shirt she had bought there 10 years earlier was now a junk shirt and she needed a new, good one.
 Mission accomplished.
 The food is OK.
 They have live music.

 If you prefer your food a with a little more spice, they’ve got you covered:

 What’s the takeaway from this?
 Sharon and I are both fans of spending time at places we want to visit.
 If that means we spend three nights in Volcano, HI and try every restaurant in town, so be it.
-We stayed in a bed and breakfast in a room that was adjacent to the lobby/kitchen area.
+We’ve stayed in a bed and breakfast in a room that was adjacent to the lobby/kitchen area.
 We spent the morning sipping coffee and talking to the people who run the place.
 In the evening after a day of hiking, we sat in front of a fire (that I made) (Note from Sharon: Yes, dear.
 Sigh.) and warmed our feet while the house cat wandered around and eventually decided we were worthy of giving him some belly rubs.

 While most guests to Volcano National Park will stay in nearby Hilo (30 miles) or more often in the popular resorts of the Kailua-Kona area (100 miles) away, Sharon and I prefer to stay closer to the action of Kilauea in the quaint town of Volcano, HI.
-We’re less than five years away from the trip to celebrate our 20th anniversary and I’m looking forward to the spirit of aloha that the resonates through the area, where all guests are treated as ‘ohana.
+We’re less than 3 years away from the trip to celebrate our 20th anniversary and I’m looking forward to the spirit of aloha that the resonates through the area, where all guests are treated as ‘ohana.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!